“One of the great drummers of the early days of jazz” – Leonard Feather

 The Cotton Pickers, one of the bands affiliated to Jean Goldkette’s musical empire, had been recording hot sides for Victor records since the previous year and were already famous as one of the greatest black dance bands outside of New York.
 Marshall temporarily replaced drummer Cuba Austin (another excellent player, who will have his own DITT article in due course!).
 Recording technology had at last progressed to a point at which full drum kit could be recorded clearly without interference, and consequently (like most of our ‘twenties drumming Heroes), Kaiser’s mature style is much better-documented than his formative work.
 By the time he recorded his seven sides with McKinney’s he’s playing lovely press rolls, doubling on chimes and is a fully-rounded modern dance drummer on the order of a Paul Barbarin or a Sonny Greer, despite the groups with which he was recording being slightly behind Ellington’s or Russell’s in terms of up-to-the-minute style.
 On ‘I’d Love It’ (recorded, ironically, back in New York) we hear him tearing it up alongside fellow Henderson alumni Smith, Redman, Hawkins and ‘Fats’ Waller.

-Soon, however, Cuba Austin rejoined the Cotton Pickers and Marshall returned to freelancing.
+Soon, however, Marshall returned to freelancing.
 He recorded with ‘Fats’ Waller, where in conjunction with strong double bass player George ‘Pops’ Foster on numbers such as ‘Won’t You Get Off It, Please’, he proved his ability to produce a romping four-beat groove to rival Russell, Ben Pollack or any contemporary competitors.
 Kaiser ended the decade making a seminal – although rather atypical – record; his old bandmate Louis Armstrong, fresh from his recording successes with his Hot Five and Seven, was back in town to guest with Luis Russell’s band and had fixed a date with OKeh records:

 “Louis got some of us together for a record date – Jack Teagarden on trombone, Happy Cauldwell on sax, Joe Sullivan on piano, Eddie Lang on guitar and myself on drums.
 We had been working the night before and the record date was for eight in the morning, so we didn’t bother about going to bed […] we took a gallon jug of whiskey with us.
 After we recorded the number the studio man came around […] he asked Louis what the tune was called, and Louis said ‘I don’t know!’
 Then he looked around and saw the empty jug sitting in the middle of the floor and said ‘Man, we sure knocked that jug – you can call it ‘Knockin’ A Jug!’” – Kaiser Marshall.